The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 Pretests should be brief.
 A few minutes of priming provides substantial benefits without consuming significant instructional time.
 Three to five questions before a lesson or video is typically sufficient.

-Pretesting complements strategies like retrieval practice, spaced repetition, and formative assessment by adding a preparatory phase to the learning cycle.
+Pretesting complements strategies like retrieval practise, spaced repetition, and formative assessment by adding a preparatory phase to the learning cycle.
 It works particularly well before direct instruction, flipped classroom activities, or introducing new units.
 The technique enhances rather than replaces existing evidence-based practices.

 Understanding why these strategies work helps teachers implement them effectively and explain them to students.
 When learners understand the purpose behind instructional choices, they're more likely to engage fully.

 Pretesting offers particular advantages in ease of implementation.
-Unlike some research-informed strategies that require substantial restructuring of curriculum or teaching practice, pretesting can be incorporated incrementally with minimal disruption to existing approaches.
+Unlike some research-informed strategies that require substantial restructuring of curriculum or teaching practise, pretesting can be incorporated incrementally with minimal disruption to existing approaches.
 A teacher can begin tomorrow by simply asking a few questions before introducing new content.

 Frame pretests as learning opportunities by explaining that errors help the brain learn better, using phrases like 'productive mistakes' or 'learning attempts.'
 Celebrate effort and curiosity rather than correctness, and share research showing that initial errors lead to stronger learning.
 Create a classroom culture where mistakes are valued as part of the learning process.